 Van Gogh Alive’s website heralds it as “The new way to experience art.”
-If that’s accurate, from now on we’ll be forced to experience art as a sensational display of sensory flamboyance.
+If that’s accurate, from now on we will all be forced to experience art as a sensational display of sensory flamboyance.

 I visited the traveling exhibit in Alicante, Spain, though Van Gogh Alive has already shown in at least 35 other cities worldwide.
 I stepped through the thick black curtain dividing the atrium from the exhibition space to begin my “unforgettable multimedia experience.”
 Screens and projectors filled the room, splashing Van Gogh’s still lifes, landscapes, and self-portraits across giant angled panels.
 Quotes from the famous artist spread across the floor, appearing one after another without context or identifiable organization.
 “I can’t change the fact that my paintings don’t sell.
 But the time will come when people will recognize that they are worth more than the value of the paints used in the picture,” dissolved inexplicably into, “I often think the night is more alive and more richly colored than the day.”